go-gitea/gitea/docs/content/doc/installation/from-binary.en-us.md

 ### Prepare environment

-Check that Git is installed on the server, if it is not install it first.
+Check that Git is installed on the server.
+If it is not, install it first.
 ```sh
 git --version
 ```